-Museum enthusiasts will immediately find what they are looking for in two places, in the museums on the Böttcherstraße.
-The museum at the Roselius-Haus holds an important collection of Northern German home décor, cultural and artworks from the Middle Ages to the Baroque period.
-In the Paula Modersohn-Becker Museum, the first house in the world dedicated to a painter, the works of the eponymous artist and special exhibitions are shown as examples of classical modernism.
+Museum lovers will find what they are looking for in two buildings on the street: in the Böttcherstraße museums.
+In the museum in the Roselius House you can see an important collection of Low German domestic culture and works of art from the Middle Ages to the Baroque period.
+The Paula Modersohn-Becker Museum is the world's first museum dedicated to a female painter and shows works by the eponymous artist as well as special exhibitions on classical modernism.

-The Handwerkerhof in the Paula-Becker-Modersohn-Haus is reserved for art which is currently ongoing.
-Since 1926, you have been able to see craftsmen at work here, and today you can also see goldsmiths and glassblowers producing their art before your eyes.
-It is also a pleasure to watch the live production of bonbons.
+The Handwerkerhof in the Paula Modersohn-Becker Museum is reserved for contemporary applied art.
+Since 1926, you have been able to watch craftspeople at work here and even today, goldsmiths and glassblowers are still at work before the eyes of passers-by.

 Many small specialist stores offer everything from souvenirs, gifts, special household items, tea and wine to glass art and design.
 It is particularly worth stopping by the Bremer Bonbon Manufaktur.
 Here you can see how the colorful treats are made, nibble on one or two Bonschen (Bremish for sweets) and, of course, buy them.

 Many stores are also open on Sundays.

 The Seven Lazy Fountains stand directly in front of the window of the Bremer Bonbon Manufaktur.
 Bernhard Hoetger dedicated his work of art to the well-known story of the seven "lazy" sons of a farmer.
 They were unable to find work in Bremen and moved out into the world: rich in knowledge and experience, they returned years later and applied modern methods to their father's farm.
 By the way: the four Town Musicians also adorn the fountain.